aditiinamdar/E-pharmacy-for-my-Father-s-shop-Sadguru-Medical/README.md

-Sadguru Medical & Pharmacy + AI Assistant
+e-Pharmacy Sadguru Medical  + AI Assistant

 A modern, full-stack pharmacy management system integrated with an AI-powered Health Assistant built on the Gemini 2.5 Flash model.